Stalker (G.I. Joe): Devil's Due

 The Devil's Dues G.I.
 Joe series loosely continues the original storyline, opening with the reinstatement of the G.I.
 Joe team in 2002.
-The newer series is ambiguous with references to the Vietnam War, implying that characters such as Stalker may have been serving in a different conflict in Southeast Asia at a later time in history (so that the characters and storyline are timeless rather than being limited to only 2 decades of storytelling).
+The newer series is ambiguous with references to the Vietnam War, implying that characters such as Stalker may have been serving in a different conflict in Southeast Asia at a later time in history (so that the characters and storyline are timeless rather than being limited to only two decades of storytelling).

 After G.I.
 Joe was disbanded in 1994 (at the end of the Marvel series), Stalker stayed in the military, serving for a brief time as a recruiter in his hometown of Detroit.
 In 2001, the G.I.
 Joe team was reinstated in response to Cobra's return to the United States.
 Under the leadership of his old comrade, Duke, many of the older Joes, including Stalker, were brought back to help train and lead a batch of new recruits.
 Stalker later took part in the Joes' assault on Cobra Island to fight the forces of a revived Serpentor.

 Eventually, the team's roster was cut down to only a dozen Joes, including Stalker.
 That small team defended the new Pit against Cobra's attack, but Stalker and most of the team members were quickly reassigned to other units.
 Shortly after, the G.I.
 Joe team was again disbanded by the military but later, under the leadership of General Joseph Colton, Stalker was reactivated along with seven other Joes to continue counter terrorism activity.

 IDW

 Stalker is featured in a stand-alone story where he fears he is losing his combat effectiveness due to night terrors.
 After successfully rescuing innocent hostages with the assistance of Zap and Shipwreck, Stalker regains his confidence in his own abilities.
-In an alternate continue storyline, Stalker has to work with trained soldiers and civilians alike, simply to survive Cobra Commander's murderous control over most of the free world.
+In an alternate continuity storyline, Stalker has to work with trained soldiers and civilians alike, simply to survive Cobra Commander's murderous control over most of the free world.